BCDeshiG/EncryptionPYDiscord/README.md

 # EncryptionPYDiscord

-A Discord bot that can encrypt/decrypt text using a crappy algorithm as per specification.
+A Discord bot that can encrypt/decrypt text using a crappy caesar cipher algorithm as per specification.
 Optimised Port of [Python Encryption CW](https://github.com/BCDeshiG/Python-Encryption-CW) that I made years ago as coursework.

 # Usage